shenef/SoS-TAS/memory/notes/CombatManager.md

               - 0x60 - xpData
                 - 0x18 - baseXP (4)
                 - 0x1C - underLevelXPIncrease (1)
-                - 0x20 - overLevelXPreduction (2)
+                - 0x20 - overLevelXPReduction (2)
           - 0x118 - castingData
-            - 0x18 - spellLocks (dont see anything about active/disabled just icons that dont point)
+            - 0x18 - spellLocks (they drop their pointer when disabled to 0x0)
               - 0x10 - _items
                 - 0x18 - count (0-x)
                   - 0x20 - item[0] (and so on)